3mdeb/news-and-ideas/blog/content/post/2020-03-24-trenchboot-nlnet-introduction.md

 ## Summary

-As I mentioned in introduction section, above article is just the beginning of the entire series about **DRTM on TrenchBoot implementation**.
+As I mentioned in introduction section, above article is just the beginning of the entire series about **DRTM with TrenchBoot implementation**.
 So stay tuned and wait for other articles!

 Once again, we would like to thank **NLnet Foundation** for their support.
 We believe that our project will benefit the open-source community and will be a